NgangaKamau3/maize_pests_challenge/CONTRIBUTING.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Set up the dataset as described in the README
+3. Set up the dataset:
+   - Download the dataset from the source provided in the README
+   - Extract to `PestDataset/Combined_pestDataset/`
+   - **Note**: The dataset is not included in the repository due to size constraints

 ## Testing